funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::: tab src/app.component.html

-Insert the wallet leader at the top of the `app.component.html`:
+Insert the Wallet leader at the top of the `app.component.html`:

 Usage: